-This course focuses on the development of communicative English skills and knowledge of American History and Government for citizenship preparation.
-Instruction prepares students for the naturalization process including completion of the application for citizenship, preparation for the Citizenship History and Government test, and interactions needed for the final United States Citizenship and Immigration Services (USCIS) interview.
+This course focuses on the further development of English language skills and knowledge of U.S. history and government.
+It prepares students for the rights and responsibilities of U.S. citizenship and for success on all aspects of the naturalization process including the U.S. Citizenship and Immigration Services (USCIS) naturalization application and the USCIS naturalization interview exam.
 (FT)

-ESL Int/Adv Conversation
+ESL Int/Adv Conversation ESLA 451 Non-Fee